 What we don’t: Expensive for its size and not compatible with an annex.

-Redesigned for 2020, the Sparrow is a true testament to Roofnest’s high attention to detail.
+Recently redesigned, the Sparrow is a true testament to Roofnest’s high attention to detail.
 On the outside, the ABS and fiberglass shell is strong, lightweight, and aerodynamic, and unlike a softshell can accommodate a waterproof storage bag (included with the tent purchase) and solar panel.
 Inside, you get an impressively comfortable, 3-inch-thick mattress (our testers concur) and three full-sized doors with awnings and ladder attachments that offer great livability.
-The Sparrow is simple to pop open (it can be done by one person in under a minute), and you can even store your bedding inside when you pack the tent up (a notable downside of the Falcon above).
+The Sparrow is simple to pop open (it can be done by one person in under a minute), and you can even store your bedding inside when you pack the tent up (a notable downside of the Blue Dot Voyager above).
 All told, Roofnest’s two-person pop-up is one of our favorite tents for couples or solo travelers looking to minimize hassle and maximize comfort.

 See the Roofnest Sparrow